Artwork by Shereen Masoud-Jointe

-Given the complicity of the medical professionals in his torture and the routine cycling of staff at Guantánamo, Mohammed is not able to build enough trust for effective treatment while he remains detained.
-Dr. Keram believes that he needs to be treated by Saudi doctors who understand his culture and speak Arabic; that any recovery from PTSD cannot take place at Guantánamo, where he was tortured; and that successful treatment for his schizophrenia, which will be life-long, requires the involvement and support of Mohammed's family.
-All these factors argue strongly for his repatriation to psychiatric care in Saudi Arabia.
+Given the complicity of the medical professionals in his torture and the routine cycling of staff at Guantánamo, Mohammed was not able to build enough trust for effective treatment while he remained detained.
+Dr. Keram believes that he needs to be treated by Saudi doctors who understand his culture and speak Arabic; that any recovery from PTSD could take place at Guantánamo, where he was tortured; and that successful treatment for his schizophrenia, which will be life-long, requires the involvement and support of Mohammed's family.
+All these factors argued strongly for his repatriation to psychiatric care in Saudi Arabia.

 Habeas Litigation & Advocacy

-Building on Dr. Keram's findings, Mohammed's legal team at the Center for Constitutional Rights, CUNY Law School, and Cornell Law School has been advocating for a Mixed Medical Commission to evaluate him.
+Building on Dr. Keram's findings, Mohammed's legal team at the Center for Constitutional Rights, CUNY Law School, and Cornell Law School advocated for a Mixed Medical Commission to evaluate him.
 Mixed Medical Commissions are allowed under Army Regulation 190-8 and are intended as a means of evaluating the medical needs of prisoners of war to see whether their medical condition entitles them to repatriation.
 Army regulations provide that the commission must include experts from neutral countries to conduct the evaluation.
 Once the commission has completed its evaluation, the United States must implement its recommendations within three months.

 On March 6, 2020, a federal judge agreed that Mohammed was entitled to an evaluation by a Mixed Medical Commission and ordered the government to provide it.
 The government sought to reverse the judge's decision, but the D.C.
 Circuit Court of Appeals dismissed the government's appeal, concluding that the case can move forward.
 In September 2020, more than a dozen human rights, civil liberties, and faith groups sent a letter to DOD and DOJ urging that the government immediately take steps to implement the Mixed Medical Commission.
-However, on January 11, 2021, DOJ filed a motion asking the district court to vacate Judge Collyer's March 6, 2020 order, citing to a last-minute Trump administration memorandum purporting to make an exception excluding men imprisoned at Guantánamo from Army Reg.
+However, on January 11, 2021, the Department of Justice filed a motion asking the district court to vacate Judge Collyer's March 6, 2020 order, citing to a last-minute Trump administration memorandum purporting to make an exception excluding men imprisoned at Guantánamo from Army Reg.
 190-8.
-The parties are briefing the motion.
+The parties were still briefing the motion when the court dismissed the case in the wake of transfer.